steveschow/gfxCardStatus/README.md

 # gfxCardStatus.i

+NOTE - Not currently working on Sierra, not reccomended to use

 This is a fork from Cody Krieger's gfxCardStatus project: https://github.com/codykrieger/gfxCardStatus

 The purpose of this project is to introduce a few changes that improve the way gfxCardStatus handles Integrated-Only mode.
 This is of particular interest to MacBookPro users that have the dreaded kernel panic problem from the nVidia GPU.